max-amb/number_recognition/README.md

 nix develop
 ```

+## Comparison with Pytorch
+The data for training runs can be found in `./results/`.
+The tests were done utilising

 ## Testing data
 This section hopes to detail how I obtained my testing data.
 If you are unsure of anything I recommend you read my blog post which walks through the mathematics!